10 Things to Check Before Signing a Gibraltar Rental (2026)

 | Pest control | Varies | Varies |

-The grey areas - AC servicing and pest control - cause the most disputes.
+AC servicing and pest control cause the most disputes.
 Gibraltar's humid climate means AC units need regular servicing, and pest issues in older buildings are not uncommon.
-Get both explicitly assigned in the contract.
+Get both explicitly assigned in the contract before you sign.

 5. Verify the Landlord's Identity and Ownership

-In a small market with high demand and limited stock, scams do exist:
+In a small market with high demand and limited stock, scams do occur:

-- Ask for proof of ownership - the landlord should provide a copy of their title deed or confirmation from Land Property Services
+- Ask for proof of ownership , the landlord should be able to point you to their title record via Land Property Services Gibraltar

-- Never transfer a deposit before seeing the property in person
+- Transfer a deposit only after seeing the property in person and confirming identity documents

-- Be wary of listings priced too low - if a 2-bed in Ocean Village is listed at 900 GBP per month, it is not real
+- Be cautious of listings priced well below market , if a 2-bed in Ocean Village is listed at a suspiciously low figure, that is a warning sign worth heeding

 6. Check the Condition of Appliances and Fixtures